 7 Mantulinskaya St, Building 3, Moscow, Russian Federation

 +7 985 743 5909

-The first international The 3rd international TUMO center opened in August 2020.
-The center, launched in cooperation with Genome Ventures, is located in the heart of Moscow, right next to the Moscow City Business Center.
-The center has its own building, complete with all of the necessary educational facilities: self-learning platforms, workshop spaces, a music recording studio, etc. Students will need to pay for tuition, but the center is planning on providing a large number of grants per year that will offer free tuition.
+In August 2020, the third International TUMO Center began operations.
+The center, launched in cooperation with Genome Ventures, is located in the heart of Moscow, right next to the Moscow International Business Center.
+The center is complete with all of the necessary educational facilities: self-learning platforms, workshop rooms, and a music recording studio.
+Students will need to pay for tuition, but the center is planning on providing a large number of grants per year that will cover the cost of attendance.

 A new TUMO center in Armenia’s north-eastern border village of Koghb will open its doors in 2020 thanks to a partnership with the local Koghb Foundation.
 The center will accommodate as many as 1,000 teenagers from Koghb and neighboring towns of Noyemberyan, Berdavan and beyond.
 The building, designed by architect Bernard Khoury, will be equipped with high-tech workshop rooms, self-learning stations, a sound recording studio, a cinema, and a large sports facility.

 The town of Masis, to the south of Yerevan, with its beautiful view of Mount Ararat, will be the latest addition to the TUMO family.
 Thanks to a partnership with the Masis Development Foundation the center will accommodate up to 1,000 students, with room for expansion.
 A unique aspect of TUMO Masis is it’s francophone orientation: It will add French to TUMO’s languages of instruction and will establish exchanges with instructors from France and other French-speaking countries.